lenh0205/AspSample/Features/VersionControl/concept/Branching_strategy.md

 =========================================================================
 # Branching strategy
-* -> a set of rules that aid the developers on how to go about writing, merging and deploying code and interact with a shared codebase with the help of a version control system like Git
+* a set of rules on how multiple developers simultaneously work and interact with a shared codebase with the help of a version control system like Git

 * -> parallel development
 * -> enhanced productivity due to efficient collaboration